dstroy0/InputHandler/README.md

 Class output is enabled by defining a buffer, the class methods format the buffer into useful human readable information.

-This method will output to any stream (hardware or software Serial):
+This method will output to any initialized stream (hardware or software Serial):

 ```cpp
 void outputToStream(Stream &stream);
 ```

-or, you can check to see if output is available with:
+or, you can check to see if ihout output is available with:

 ```cpp
 bool outputIsAvailable();